Listen to this article

-- Forex Debit card / Travelers Cheque (Country Specific) – An easy way to save on foreign transaction charge is to get a Forex Debit card from your bank at the home country for the currency that you intend to pay in.
+- Forex Debit card / Travelers Cheque (Country Specific) – An easy way to save on foreign transaction charges is to get a Forex Debit card from your bank in the home country for the currency that you intend to pay in.
 This will easily save about 3% of charges.

 The immigration department may ask you to pay this ‘surcharge’ which is basically the transaction fee charged by the bank in the destination country.

 You cannot avoid or reduce or save this charge unless the immigration department wants to pay it out of their own pocket: